-This formulation raises two critical issues: the treatment of the function-valued parameter $\xi_0(t)$ and the choice of the metric $\delta$.
-Conventional approaches typically model the initial forward variance curve as a piecewise constant function \cite{horvath2021deep}, though recent work by Baschetti et. al. \cite{baschetti2024deep} has demonstrated the effectiveness of generalized Nelson-Siegel models \cite{baschetti2024deep} for this purpose.
-In the past few years, one usually introduces an additional neural network for the searched function to strengthen the modeling capability of the stochastic differential equation (SDE) by hybridizing it with deep learning.
-For instance, Tong et al. \cite{tong2022learning} pioneered the parameterization of the time-varying Hurst exponent using neural networks.
-For the choice of pointwise error metric, the traditional calibration usually uses mean squared error (MSE) and solves

-This approach suffers from one fundamental limitation that it may overfit to the selected data points and perform poorly on tails of the underlying distribution which are outside of observed strikes.
+This approach suffers from one fundamental limitation: it may overfit to the selected data points and perform poorly on tails of the underlying distribution that are outside of observed strikes.
 Furthermore, model calibration is not necessarily a convex optimization problem and often leads to multiple local minima.
-Liu et. al. \cite{liu2019neural} presented the landscape of MSE for the implied volatility of Heston model, with multiple local minima contained.
-Elaborate choice of error metric could help to mitigate this issue.
-Kidger et. al. \cite{kidger2021neural} approach the SDE fitting problem as Wasserstein GANs so that any SDE could be learned in the infinite data limit, as Wasserstein distance admits unique global minima.
+Liu et al. \cite{liu2019neural} presented the landscape of MSE for implied volatilities of the Heston model, with multiple local minima contained.
+An elaborate choice of error metric could help to mitigate this issue.
+In a broader context, Kidger et al. \cite{kidger2021neural} used Wasserstein-based ideas in the learning of stochastic differential equations, suggesting that distributional objectives can provide a useful alternative to pointwise fitting.

-\textbf{Our contributions}.
-This work addresses the dual challenges of accurate pricing and robust calibration of the rBergomi model.

-First, we propose a modified Sum-of-Exponentials (mSOE) scheme which significantly enhances the simulation accuracy of the rBergomi model.
-Our approach builds upon the hybrid multifactor framework \cite{romer2022hybrid} but introduces crucial modifications in both kernel approximation and simulation methodology.
-We maintain the kernel's exact form for the first time step to preserve accuracy near the origin while employing a high-fidelity SOE approximation proposed in \cite{jiang2017fast} for the remainder.
-Furthermore, we simulate the resulting diffusion processes exactly as Gaussian vectors rather than relying on Euler-type discretizations in \cite{romer2022hybrid}.
-We provide a comprehensive weak error analysis that establishes a direct connection between pricing errors and the $L^\infty$-error of kernel approximation, and demonstrate numerically that our scheme achieves stable convergence patterns where standard SOE methods fail, particularly in capturing out-of-the-money volatility smiles.

-Second, we develop a novel calibration paradigm based on distributional matching via the Wasserstein-1 distance, motivated by the argument in \cite[Section 3]{delise2021neural}.
-Departing from conventional pointwise price matching by using the error metrics like MSE, our approach minimizes the distance between model-generated and market-implied distributions of the underlying asset across multiple maturities:

-which could cover the information not carried by the selected market data points.
-Through the Kantorovich-Rubinstein duality \cite{villani2021topics}, the above calibration criterion could be represented as